 These terms of business are not intended to and do not confer any rights on any third party under the Contracts (Right of Third Parties) Act 1999.

-Data Protection Laws (including the EU General Data Protection Regulation) impose obligations on us in relation to how we obtain and process your personal data.
+Data Protection Laws (including the EU General Data Protection Regulation and Data Protection Act 2018) impose obligations on us in relation to how we obtain and process your personal data.
 We are required to inform you how we will use your information and the legal grounds for processing.
 We are also required to inform you when and with whom we will share your personal data and our provisions for data storage and retention.

 We will communicate with and on behalf of you in the most effective way.
 We may send emails which, for convenience, are not in encrypted format.
 We will scan any emails we send for computer viruses although we cannot guarantee they will be virus free.
 We may monitor e-mails in accordance with the Telecommunications (Lawful Business Practice) (Interception of Communications) Regulations 2000.

 You can ask us to cease acting for you at any time.
 If you do so, we draw your attention to the paragraph headed ‘Releasing your papers’ under Section G of these terms of business.